 For example, in the “How the World Works” Unit of Inquiry, our Primary students study the concept of structures and how multiple factors must be considered during the design phase.
 As an extension of the unit, students are required to work together to complete a new structure that others in the school community could use.
 Previously, students have set to work building dollhouses that can be used in the Early Childhood classroom, or they have used recycled materials to design shade structures for the playground facilities.

-Another example of transdisciplinary learning is Maths Morning at OWIS, an annual event where students from Early Childhood, Primary and Secondary school explore the subject from the perspectives of different lenses – such as famous mathematicians over the ages, the Golden Ratio in Science, and the richness of data in Geography.
+Another example of transdisciplinary learning is Maths Morning at OWIS, an annual event where students from Early Childhood, Primary school and Secondary school in Singapore explore the subject from the perspectives of different lenses – such as famous mathematicians over the ages, the Golden Ratio in Science, and the richness of data in Geography.
 At each age and grade level, students enjoyed different activities that appealed to their diverse learning styles and reinforced Maths concepts.

 How We Help Students to Become Knowledgeable at OWIS